Financial regulation in Australia

 Financial regulation in Australia is extensive and detailed.

 History

-In 1984 the Australian Government established the Financial System Inquiry following a period of financial deregulation that started in the early 1970s.
+In 1984 the Government of Australia established the Financial System Inquiry following a period of financial deregulation that started in the early 1970s.

 In 1997, leading business figure Stan Wallis produced a report of his inquiry into Australia's financial system, entitled the Final Report of the Financial System Inquiry and commonly referred to as "the Wallis report."
 Wallis recommended that the best structure for Australia at that time would involve two regulators: one responsible for prudential regulation of any entity that needed to be prudentially regulated; and one responsible for market and disclosure regulation of any financial products being offered to Australian consumers.